Yanto Basna: Persib Bandung

-Sriwijaya FC
+Sriwijaya

 Basna returned to Sriwijaya for Liga 1 2017.
 He made 24 appearances and scored one goal, helping his team finish 11th in the league.

 Move to Thailand

 When Basna decided to move to Thailand in early 2018, many offers came from big clubs such as Persipura Jayapura and several Malaysian clubs.
 The contract offered is also fantastic.
 However, he decided to go to Thailand.
 The former Sriwijaya player admitted that he was frustrated when he left for Thailand.
 The reason is, the club that an agent promised him does not exist.
 He then look after for a local Thai agent to find a club.
 He was informed that Khon Kaen wanted his services. after doing several trials he was offered a contract.

 Khon Kaen

 In 2018 he signed for Thai League 2 club Khon Kaen.
 He made 27 appearances and 1 goal, helped his team to finish 4th in the league. due to his performance Khon Kaen fans dub him as "The wall of Khon Kaen".